 2. Dog Careers with Relaxed Qualifications

-I say relaxed because some career paths can be taken with or without qualifications.
+I say relaxed because some jobs for dog lovers can be taken with or without qualifications.

 - Dog Groomer